“Navigating Single Parenthood with Faith and Community”

 More Detail:

-As the pair lean on each other, encouraging and supporting each other as they try to be the best parents they can be, their children are struggling with their own problems.
-Lori’s son Merritt still feels angry about his parents’ divorce, while his sister Casey deals with mean girls.
+The two adults lean on each other, encouraging and supporting each other as they try to be the best parents they can be.
+Also, their children are struggling with their own problems.

-Malcolm’s children also have their problems.
-Daughter Penelope is freezing out former friend Casey and trying to deal with her new friendship with a mean girl at school.
-Meanwhile, her sister Flora is drowning in grief and anger about her mother’s death, and struggling with her faith, and brother Justin feels lost in the shuffle.
+For example, Lori’s son, Merritt, still feels angry about his parents’ divorce, while his sister, Casey, deals with mean girls.
+Malcolm’s children have their own problems.
+His daughter, Penelope, is freezing out former friend, Lori’s daughter Casey, and trying to deal with her new friendship with a mean girl at school.
+Meanwhile, Penelope’s sister, Flora, is drowning in grief and anger about her mother’s death.
+She’s also struggling with her faith.
+Meanwhile, their brother, Justin, just feels lost in the shuffle.

 - Content: